-The Wigner-Seitz cells for the BCC and FCC lattices are polyhedra, sitting inside the cube.
-For example, the Wigner-Seitz cell for the BCC lattice is shown in the right-hand figure.
+The Wigner-Seitz cells for the BCC and FCC lattices are polyhedra, sitting inside a cube.
+For example, the Wigner-Seitz cell for the BCC lattice is shown in the left-hand figure.

 Examples of non-Bravais Lattices in 3d